textpattern/textpattern.github.io/tags/custom-field.md

 ### Example 2: Power A linklog

-With an article title of @Textpattern@, an excerpt of @Textpattern is awesome!@, a custom field named @Link@ containing @http://textpattern.com/@, and an 'article' type form like the following:
+With an article title of @Textpattern@, an excerpt of @Textpattern is awesome!@, a custom field named `link` containing @http://textpattern.com/@, and an 'article' type form like the following:

 ```html
 <article class="linklog-entry">